engels74/mover-status/.project_overview/temp_progress.md

 19. Document new Discord validation structure
 20. Update configuration examples with timeout settings
 21. Add timeout configuration to documentation
-22. Update Telegram templates to handle new message types ✅
+22. ~~Update Telegram templates to handle new message types~~ ✅
-23. Update Telegram templates to use shared validation rules ✅
+23. ~~Update Telegram templates to use shared validation rules~~ ✅
-24. Add proper error context to Telegram templates ✅
+24. ~~Add proper error context to Telegram templates~~ ✅
-25. Update Telegram template documentation ✅
+25. ~~Update Telegram template documentation~~ ✅
 26. Add timeout configuration to Telegram templates
 27. Update configuration examples with new Telegram settings
 28. Add rate limiting documentation for Telegram provider
 29. Add state management documentation for Telegram provider
 30. Update error handling documentation for Telegram provider
+31. Update providers to use new progress bar styles
+32. Update providers to use new time formats
+33. Add color support to provider messages
+34. Update documentation with new formatting options

 **Review Order & Progress:**